-There are few legal defences for infringing upon someone else industrial design.
-One legal argument the court will consider is if the defendant subject to the action can prove to the court that at the time he or she was accused of unlawfully reproducing the design the defendant didn’t have grounds to suspect, or didn’t know, that the design was registered.
+There are few legal defences for infringing upon someone else's industrial design.
+One legal argument the court will consider is if the defendant in the action can prove to the court that at the time he or she was accused of unlawfully reproducing the design the defendant didn’t have grounds to suspect, or didn’t know, that the design was registered.

 Though no major punishments will be issued against the defendant if he or she can prove they copied the design innocently, they will still be told to stop copying the design.

 What remedies can the court order?

 The court can order several remedies, which include: